These are the last-minute changes the Senate made to the $1.7 trillion omnibus

 During the hours-long voting session, senators voted on a series of 15 amendments, ranging from measures that sought to extend a Trump-era immigration policy to legislation aimed at expanding protections for breastfeeding workers.

-The $1.7 trillion funding package passed the Senate in a 68-29 vote, and now heads to the House, where some top Democrats are hopeful of a swift passage.
+The $1.7 trillion funding package passed the Senate in a 68-29 vote and now heads to the House, where some top Democrats are hopeful for a swift passage.

 Below are some of the changes senators voted to adopt as part of the process: